 The publication of guidelines means that enforcement of the CCPA would not occur until six months after the adoption of implementation regulations, or July 1, 2020, whichever was sooner.

-eSSENTIAL Accessibility can help with CCPA compliance.
-Contact us to learn more about how eSSENTIAL Accessibility can help you.
+Level Access can help with CCPA compliance.
+Contact us to learn more about how Level Access can help you.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More